 On Liberty Island, in Upper New York Harbour, is the Statue of Liberty.
 It's a revolutionary system and a permanent emblem of independence and equality.

 Times Square is situated in Central Manhattan at the intersection of Broadway and Seventh Avenue, often considered "The Crossroads of the World."
 For more than a century, Times Square was a common attraction.
 There is nothing like the views in Times Square that you see everywhere.
-The neon signals are blazing, the music from modern bars and bistro stores and a great many people who travel around the Square all year long make Times Square a favourite location for both passengers and travellers.
+The neon signals are blazing, the music from modern bars and bistro stores,, and a great many people who travel around the Square all year long make Times Square a favorite location for both passengers and travelers.

 Empire State Building